JDSanto/frux-smart-contract/README.md

 This will generate a browsable html file within the `./docs` folder, to view it you can open it with any browser.

+### Deployment

+To deploy the smart contracts just run

+`npm run deploy-kovan`

+`npm run deploy-local`

+depending on the network you want to use.

+Keep in mind that you have to set the INFURA_API_KEY and MNEMONIC envvars(the .env file can be used for this).

+To get the deployed contract address just look in the `deployments/<network>/Seedifyuba.json` file.

 ### More scripts

 Other useful scripts can be found using